Book 4 – Cry Baby Cry

-Meet Snow Ramirez, the bi-polar street kid about to turn 18.
-She’s convinced that psychiatrist Mordechai Levinson is responsible for one kid’s suicide, and may be targeting her brother Alley as his next victim.
-Once again, Jo finds herself the only person willing to listen to one of Chicago’s throwaway youth.
+Snow Ramirez is convinced psychiatrist Mordechai Levinson is responsible for one kid’s suicide, and may be targeting her brother Alley as his next victim.

 Praise for Bend Me, Shape Me

 “This story is another heart wrenching look into the life of kids on the street.
-I was immediately drawn into Snow’s story and the book didn’t let go until the end.” –Jenn’s Review Blog
+I was immediately drawn into Snow’s story and the book didn’t let go until the end.” —5-STARS at Jenn’s Review Blog

 Praise for Painted Black